 Also, some people cannot deal with the spiritual and mental causes of depression until they get help from medication to get their brain chemistry back on track.
 Afterwards, some are able to stop their meds with their doctor’s help.
 Other people may need to remain on helpful medication for the rest of their lives.

 There are many books on biological depression to help you understand the role of brain chemistry, hormones, blood sugar, and medications.
-One such book is “The Broken Brain: The Biological Revolution in Psychiatry” by Nancy C. Andreasen.
+One such book, though not a Christian one, is “The Broken Brain: The Biological Revolution in Psychiatry” by Nancy C. Andreasen.

 Most of all, pray for God to heal your depression and to guide you to the best counseling or treatment option for you.
 God does not want you to remain in depression.
 He loves you, and He is for you.
 2 Corinthians 7:6 says,